 Yes.
 For those customers utilizing the Long-Term Servicing Channel (LTSC), we have also released Windows 10 Enterprise LTSC 2019.
 This is the third feature update for Windows 10 for the LTSC, and it has many benefits for all Windows 10 devices, including the special-purpose devices in your environment.

-On Wednesday, October 31st, my colleague Nic Fillingham and I will be hosting a one-hour webcast on "What’s new in Windows 10, version 1809 for IT pros."
+On Wednesday, October 31st, On Wednesday, November 28th, my colleague Nic Fillingham and I will be hosting a one-hour webcast on "What’s new in Windows 10, version 1809 for IT pros."
 From 10:00-11:00 a.m.
 Pacific Time, we’ll take you through the changes in this feature update, the logic behind them, and, most importantly, how to use these improvements to speed up your deployments and more easily manage your Windows 10 devices.
-Click here to add a reminder to your calendar to register for this special webcast.

 An Ask Microsoft Anything (AMA) is a live, text-based Q&A event like a "YamJam" on Yammer or an "Ask Me Anything" on Reddit.
 During the AMA, members of the Windows, Windows Defender ATP, Microsoft Intune, and System Center Configuration Manager product and engineering teams will be standing by to answer your questions.
 Out of respect for our international IT pro community, we’ll open the AMA space right after the conclusion of the webcast so that everyone has a chance to ask a question.